bitid/bitid/bip70_extension.md

 </pre>

 Additional fields:
-- bitid_addr : address registered by the merchant as the bitid token associated to this payment
+- bitid_addr : address registered by the merchant as the BitID token associated to this payment
 - bitid_status : error code if validation of signature has failed
 - bitid_msg : error message if validation of signature has failed